ITU-BDSA2024-GROUP20/Chirp/docs/report.md

 ‘Twitter’ or ‘X’ as it is called now.
 It consists of two parts, a Cheep class and an Author class that are closely tied.

-The Cheep has some felts it stores all the information about a cheeps as example
+The Cheep has some fields where it stores all the information about a cheep.
-***CheepId***: there has a unique number, ***Text***: there store the actual message, but it has a limited on 160 characters, ***AuthorId/Author***: referencing to the other class Author so there comes a connection between all cheeps and Authors and then the last felt are ***TimeStamp***: to get the time the cheep are posted.
+***CheepId***: A unique number assigned to the cheep.
+***Text***: Store the written message, with a limit of 160 characters. ***AuthorId/Author***: Referencing the Author that wrote said message, such that the messages and authors are connected.
+***TimeStamp***: To get the time the cheep are posted.

-The Author has also some felts where it stores its information about a user’s as example ***Name***: there store the username there has a limited on 50 characters,
+The Author has also some fields where it stores the information about a user.
-***Cheeps***: there store the cheeps in a collection from each author, ***Following***: there store the other authors in a collection from each author(so there cheeps also get add to My Timeline), ***Blocking***: there store a collection of  authors there are hidden (so there cheeps are done invisible from the author).
+***Name***: The name of the author, which is limited to 50 characters.
+***Cheeps***: Stores all cheeps written by the author.
+***Following***: Stores all other authors that the users has chosen to follow, which get added to their timeline and About Me page.
+***Blocking***: Stores all other authors that the users has chosen to block, which get added to their About Me page and filtered out everywhere else.
-And then it extends *Microsoft.AspNetCore.Identity*.
+Author extends *Microsoft.AspNetCore.Identity*.
 It also provides a hashed password and secures proper email verification.

 | ![UML class diagram of our domain model](Diagrams/Domain%20model.drawio.png) |